top of page

 Are there fundraisers?

-For years we have advised athletes on how to raise up to 100% of the cost of the trip.
-We have also had numerous parents come up with great ways to sell crafts at ball games throughout the year to afford the trip.
+For years we have advised athletes on how to raise the entire cost of the trip.
+We have also had numerous parents come up with great ways to sell crafts at ball games throughout the year.
 We decided to take things differently a few years ago.
-Instead of reinventing the wheel, we used a formula that is very successful and gives the athletes an easier way to raise money.
+Crowdfunding has been an increasingly successful way for our travelers to raise money for their trip, and we have a template to get you started!

 What is the installment program?

-There is an installment program is for Cup each year.
-Depending on when you register in the year, we can offer up to an 8 to 10 installment payment option plan which must conclude on the 15th of November.
-Please contact us if you have questions about this option to discuss your situation
+There is an installment program for The Cup each year.
+Depending on when you register in the year, we’ll divide up your payments evenly, which will conclude on the 15th of November.
+Please contact us if you have questions about this option to discuss your situation.

 What is NOT covered in the Cup fee?